Where To Find The Best Deep-Dish Pizza in Chicago – The Original Chicago Pizza

 Oh, and they can also ship their pizzas nationwide, so if you just so happened to be outside of Illinois…you can click HERE for more information.

-Bella Bacinos is one of those restaurants that may not have their menu available on their website but has raving reviews by word of mouth by its customers.
+Bella Bacinos is one of those restaurants that may not have its menu available on its website but has raving reviews by word of mouth by its customers.
 Known for its warm service, quality pizza, and menu overall, as well as its variety of Italian classics and innovative and delicious dishes.

-You can check them out on Instagram HERE and see for yourself in real-time what they have to offer, and what more people are saying!
+You can check them out on Instagram and see for yourself in real-time what they have to offer, and what more people are saying!

 The Silo is a restaurant located in the northern suburb of Lake Bluff, but it’s well worth the drive up because of its delectable deep-dish pizza, wings, and other classics!
 Mixing both Italian and Swedish efforts (the Silo was originally constructed by a Swedish contractor for another Swedish man) a barn turned thriving pizza restaurant in the 80’s began offering some of the best deep-dish in the North Shore.

 This is a restaurant recommendation you won’t find in many top # best deep dish pizza places in Chicago (for some reason) but maybe that’s a good thing because it would then be even more crowded than it already can get.

 You can check out their menu HERE and see for yourself the variety of pizza and other Italian-American dishes.
 I personally recommend the Supreme Pan Pizza as well as the hot wings – just amazing.

 Is there a “best” deep dish pizzeria in Chicago?